AndreiiArhire/PACE2024/README.md

 ## Run Application

-Both heuristic and exact solvers are built within a single C++ file that reads a one-sided crossing minimization problem instance from stdin and prints the solution to stdout.
+Both heuristic and exact solvers are built within a single C++ file that reads an instance of one sided crossing minimization problem from stdin and prints the solution to stdout.
 For the input and output format, please refer to the [PACE challenge web page](https://pacechallenge.org/2024/io/).

 ### Running the Exact Solver